-We hosted a four-week university-wide competition in Spring 2024, open to students, staff, and faculty of a leading U.S. public research university (name withheld for anonymity).
+We hosted a four-week university-wide \href{https://csrai.psu.edu/initiatives/fake-a-thon}{competition} in Spring 2024, open to students, staff, and faculty of Penn State University.
 This competition aimed to engage participants in critically examining LLM-powered fake news generation and detection.
 Participants, recruited through targeted outreach, joined voluntarily due to their strong interest in GenAI and its impact.
 The competition followed a two-phase experimental design, approved by the university's Institutional Review Board (IRB):

 \textbf{Phase 1: Fake News Generation.} Participants were invited to use LLMs, e.g., ChatGPT, Microsoft Copilot, to create and submit fake news stories, which could also optionally include visual elements (e.g., pictures).
 Further, participants were also required to submit a document which: (1) described their process for fake story creation, including the specific LLM used, and (2) explained how their story qualifies as fake news.
 This approach ensured that all submitted stories were verifiably fake.
 Phase 1 led to the collection of 252 fake news entries, out of which 63 contained visual elements.
-An expert panel selected three winners based on the persuasiveness and impact of their stories, awarding them \$500, \$300, and \$200, respectively.
+An expert panel selected three winners based on the persuasiveness and impact of their stories, awarding them \$500, \$300, and \$200 in prize money.

-\textbf{Phase 2: Fake News Detection.} A new group of participants (not involved in Phase 1) were recruited, each of whom was asked to analyze a curated set of 18 stories: 9 fake news entries from Phase 1 and 9 real articles from a corpus of 35 real stories (details of the corpus are moved to Section~\ref{sec:real_news} in the Appendix).
+\textbf{Phase 2: Fake News Detection.} A new group of participants (not involved in Phase 1) were recruited, each of whom was asked to analyze a curated set of 18 stories: 9 fake news entries from Phase 1 and 9 real articles from a corpus of 35 real stories (details of the corpus can be found in Section~\ref{sec:real_news} of the Appendix).
 The 9 fake stories were randomly selected (out of 252), with each story assigned to three participants for distinct annotations.
-Without relying on the Internet, participants were tasked with identifying which stories were fake or real.
+Without relying on the Internet, participants were tasked with identifying whether each of the stories was fake or real.
 Phase 2 involved 84 participants, each of whom annotated 18 stories.
 The top four annotators, who correctly identified the most stories, were awarded \$50 each.
-The demographic information of the annotators and recruitment messages are presented in Table~\ref{tab:statistics} and Section~\ref{sec:recruitment}, respectively.
+The demographic information of the annotators and recruitment messages are presented in Table~\ref{tab:statistics} and Section~\ref{sec:recruitment} in the Appendix, respectively.